-Anne McCrady began her fascination with language early, reciting nursery rhymes as a toddler, before writing poetry and stories as an adolescent often home sick with asthma.
+Anne McCrady began her fascination with language early, reciting nursery rhymes as a toddler, before writing poetry and stories as an adolescent while home sick with asthma.
 As a teenager and later an adult, Anne continued to develop her writing as she pursued an education in science and an interest in social justice.
-Today, Anne is an award-winning poet, frequent poetry workshop presenter, peace proponent and an advocate for arts and science integration in education, even as she expands her own writing to new genres such as inspirational nonfiction, poetic commentary, editing, blogging, online audio, libretto and artsong.
+Today, Anne is an award-winning poet, frequent poetry workshop presenter, peace proponent and an advocate for arts and science integration in education, even as she expands her poetry writing to new genres such as creative nonfiction, poetic commentary, editing, blogging, online audio, libretto and artsong.

 In the past twenty years, Anne's heartwarming stories, poems, essays and devotionals have been published in literary print and electronic journals, including: Borderlands-Texas Poetry Review, Concho River Review, Red River Review, High Grade, Lilliput Review, Devo'Zine, Entre Nous, The Midwest Poetry Review, RE:AL, Mediphors, Encore, Sweet Annie and Sweet Pea Review, Aries, Di-verse-city, Poetry.com, The Touchstone, Suddenly, Blue Hole, James River Review, Windhover, The Enigmatist, Blue Hole, English in Texas, New Texas, Texas Review, Texas Poetry Calendar, English in Texas, Texas Observer, County Line, Pineywoods Live and Voices Israel.

-In addition, Anne's poems has been widely anthologized, appearing in over thirty American and international anthologies such as: Essential Love, The Freedom Anthology, My Heart's First Steps, MotherWords, The Book of Hopes and Dreams, Miracles of Motherhood, Dog Blessings, Big Land, Big Sky, Big Hair, Suddenly, Agave, Improbable Worlds, From Under the Bridges of America, GRITS - Girls Raised in the South, Out of the Depths - Poetry of Poverty, Her Texas and Bearing the Mask - Southwestern Persona Poems.
+In addition, Anne's poems has been widely anthologized, appearing in over thirty American and international anthologies such as: Essential Love, The Freedom Anthology, My Heart's First Steps, MotherWords, The Book of Hopes and Dreams, Miracles of Motherhood, Dog Blessings, Big Land, Big Sky, Big Hair, Suddenly, Agave, Improbable Worlds, From Under the Bridges of America, GRITS - Girls Raised in the South, Wine, Cheese & Chocolate, Out of the Depths - Poetry of Poverty, Her Texas and Bearing the Mask - Southwestern Persona Poems.
 Though varied in subject matter, Anne's work most often examines the challenges, blessings and transformations of living with an open heart.
-Her creative non-fiction appears in Cup of Comfort for a Better World, Cup of Comfort for Single Mothers and Christmas Traditions.
+Her stories and creative non-fiction appear in Cup of Comfort for a Better World, Cup of Comfort for Single Mothers and Christmas Traditions.

-Anne also posts news-related on her blog, Poet with a Press Pass, which features weekly poems written in response to world events.
+Anne also posts news-related on her blog, Poet with a Press Pass, which features real-time, original poems written in response to world events.
 Each post includes news links as well as an audio reading of the week's poem.
-Past topics include violence in the Middle East, technological advances such as drones and social justice issues.
+Past topics include current events, technological advances, international politics and social justice issues.
 Audio of Poet with a Press Pass poems can also be accessed on SoundCloud.

-Anne's poetry has garnered many honors.
+Anne's poetry books have garnered honors.
 Dozens of her poems have won regional and national contests.
 Her Texas-inspired poetry collection, Along Greathouse Road, was the 2003 winner of the PST Edwin M. Eakin Book Publication Award sponsored by the Poetry Society of Texas.
 It was printed in 2004 by Eakin Press and is now available as a double CD audiobook produced by InSpiritry.
 Her peace manuscript, Under a Blameless Moon, won the Pudding House Chapbook Contest, a national competition that included a cash prize and publication in 2008.
 Anne's most recent poetry collection, Letting Myself In, published by Dos Gatos Press in 2013, has received wide acclaim.
-Poignant, wise and hopeful, these poems about "place and time" explore the complex experiences of life in transition.
-As always, Anne invites readers to consider the power of personal experiences and how to grow through life's exhilarating, if sometimes disruptive, changes.

 She has earned the top poetry prize of the Poetry Society of Texas, the Therese Lindsey Award, as well as the coveted Founders Award offered by the National Federation of State Poetry Societies.
-In 2011, her poem, "Directions to Peace," won the Burning Bush Poetry Prize and one of her ekphrastic poems was selected for an exhibit at the Museum of Fine Art - Houston.
-Anne and her work have been showcased in the Texas Senate Newsletter, the Langdon Review of the Arts in Texas, Pineywoods Live Arts Magazine, County Line Arts & Entertainment Magazine, Humanities Texas and Voices Israel.
+In 2011, her poem, "Directions to Peace," won the Burning Bush Poetry Prize for peace poetry.
+Her ekphrastic poem, "Illusion," was selected for an exhibit at the Museum of Fine Art - Houston.
+Most recently, Anne's poem, "All That Light," won first prize in the Texas Night Sky Festival contest in Dripping Spring, Texas, an International Dark Sky Community.
+She is also a two-time Pushcart Nominee.
+Among many other publications, Anne and her work have been showcased in the Texas Senate Newsletter, Langdon Review of the Arts in Texas, the San Antonio Express News, Pineywoods Live Arts Magazine, County Line Arts & Entertainment Magazine, Humanities Texas and Voices Israel.

 Anne's poetry has been used for worship, funerals and community events, and in 2015, Anne's poetry found a new outlet in musical performance.
 Selections from Letting Myself In have been set to music as artsong by University of Texas at Tyler performance music professor Dr. Kyle Gullings and performed by professor and vocalist Dr. Sooah Park.
 The song cycle has been performed in other university settings and is available for performance.
 Anne is now collaborating with Dr. Gullings on a libretto for operatic performance.